OpenEnroth/OpenEnroth/HACKING.md

 * It's OK to use plain `enum`s if you really need to have implicit casts to integer types, but this is a very rare use case.
 If you're using `enum` values to index into some array, consider using `enum class` coupled with `IndexedArray`.
 * Make your code speak for itself when it comes to ownership.
 If a function takes ownership of one of its parameters, it should take `std::unique_ptr` by value.
 If it allocates its result and passes ownership to the caller, then it should return `std::unique_ptr`.

+There is a lot of code in the project that doesn't follow these conventions.
+Please feel free to fix it, preferably not mixing up style and logical changes in the same PR.

 Additional Resources
 --------------------